vitor-costa/pop-roaster/README.md

 ## Release History

+###  Version 0.2.1

+ - Hardware protection by software:
+   - Limiting maximum temperature at 220ºC.
+   - Turn off heater if fan is set to zero.

 ### Version 0.2.0

  - New beta feature: heater limits by temperature for better automation (disabled by default).